 Call of Duty: Warzone is a funny old beast.
 The battle royale has captivated the attentions of millions of players since it dropped in March 2020.
 Now, with more people cooped up indoors, playing games with their friends online, there’s never been a better time to get into the free-to-play game and learn a few Call of Duty: Warzone tips along the way.

 Like pretty much all other battle royales out there, Warzone has an ever-shrinking circle, a king of the hill style hunt, limited weapons and equipment, and notorious drop spots.
 However, that said, its Gulag second chance system and respawn capabilities makes it one of the most accessible battle royales out there for newbies to play and learn.

-So if you’re new to the game or simply wanting to improve, there’s a lot of things you need to wrap your head around if you want to be successful in Verdansk.
+So if you’re new to the game or simply wanting to improve, there’s a lot of things you need to wrap your head around if you want to be successful in Verdansk or Rebirth Island.
 With that in mind, here are some of the best Call of Duty: Warzone tips that will keep you out of the Gulag and make you one of the strongest contenders for that coveted dub.

 We all have our favourite drop spots in Call of Duty: Warzone but they’re not always viable.
 Make sure you know a couple of locations well-enough so you can drop with the confidence of not being flanked or tagged from a towering skyscraper.

 If you’re not an aggressive player, you’re also going to want to avoid locations directly underneath the flight path since these will be prime targets by experienced squads.
 Superstore and Stadium on Verdansk and Prison Block on Rebirth Island are generally favoured by a lot of Twitch’s biggest streamers and they have therefore become very popular with the Warzone community.
 So if you’re new to the game, it’s probably best to avoid those two locations for now.

 Pretty much every location on the map is accessible from a standard flight path – you just have to master your parachute skills.
 To get to places on the edge of the circle, you’re going to need to open your parachute early.
 But if you’re planning on getting some distance, you’re also going to want to dive and reopen a few times too.